hyunies/Coffee-Shop/README.md

-# Coffee-Shop
+# Volume-Calculator
-A complete program in Python that computes the cost of breakfast at a coffee shop.
+A complete program in Python that computes the volume for cubes, pyramids and ellipsoids.

-This project focuses on basic Python programming constructs, expressions and decisions, getting input from users, validating input and algorithm development and testing.
+This project focuses on creating loops, functions, lists and modules in Python.